n-magot/Data_Driven_Transportability/README.md

 #  Data-driven Transportability using De, Do*

+This repository contains the code for the work: Testing Identifiability and Transportability with Observational and Experimental Data,  available at [Testing Identifiability and Transportability with Observational and Experimental Data](https://arxiv.org/abs/2505.12801)

 ## Overview
 Our method combines experimental data (De) from the source distribution with observational data (Do*) from the target distribution to compute the probability that a causal effect is both identifiable from observational data and transportable.
 When this holds, we leverage both observational data from the target domain and experimental data from the source domain to obtain an unbiased estimate of the causal effect in the target environment.